jimbaker/tagstr/pep.rst

 This means that the lambda wrapping here uses the usual lexical scoping.
 As with f-strings, there's no need to use ``locals()``, ``globals()``, or frame introspection with ``sys._getframe`` to evaluate the interpolation.

-The code of the expression text, ``'trade'``, is available, which means there is no need to use ``inspect.getsource``, or otherwise parse the source code to get this expression text.
+Stated differently, the code of each expression is available and does not have to be looked up with ``inspect.getsource`` or some other means.

 Format Specification
 --------------------

-The format spec is by default ``None`` if it is not specified in the tag string's corresponding interpolation.
+The format_spec is by default ``None`` if it is not specified in the tag string's corresponding interpolation.

-Because the tag function is completely responsible for processing chunks and thunks, there is no required interpretation for the format spec and conversion in a thunk.
+Because the tag function is completely responsible for processing ``Decoded`` and ``Interpolation`` values, there is no required interpretation for the format spec and conversion in an interpolation.
 For example, this is a valid usage:

 .. code-block:: python

     html'<div id={id:int}>{content:HTMLNode|str}</div>'

-In this case the format_spec for the second thunk is the string ``'HTMLNode|str'``; it is up to the ``html`` tag to do something with the "format spec" here, if anything.
+In this case the format_spec for the second interpolation is the string ``'HTMLNode|str'``; it is up to the ``html`` tag to do something with the "format spec" here, if anything.